sftpgo/sftpgo-plugin-kms/README.md

 The "azurekeyvault" URL scheme is replaced with "https" to construct an Azure Key Vault keyID, as described [here](https://docs.microsoft.com/en-us/azure/key-vault/about-keys-secrets-and-certificates).
 You can add an optional "/{key-version}" to the path to use a specific version of the key; it defaults to the latest version.

-SFTPGo will use the default credentials from the [environment](https://docs.microsoft.com/en-us/go/azure/azure-sdk-go-authorization#use-environment-based-authentication).
+This plugin will use the default credentials from the [environment](https://docs.microsoft.com/en-us/go/azure/azure-sdk-go-authorization#use-environment-based-authentication).

 If a master key is provided we first encrypt the plaintext data using the SFTPGo local provider and then we encrypt the resulting payload using the Cloud provider and store this ciphertext.